-SMT 23 To manage on-street car parking to serve the needs of the city alongside the needs of residents, visitors, businesses, kerbside activity and accessible parking requirements, and to facilitate the re-organisation and loss of spaces to serve sustainable development targets such as in relation to, sustainable transport provision, greening initiatives, sustainable urban drainage, access to new developments, or public realm improvements.
-Commuter, Shopping, Business and Leisure Parking SMT 24 To discourage commuter parking and to ensure adequate but not excessive parking provision for short-term shopping, business and leisure uses.
-Car Parking in Residential and Mixed Use Developments (i) To provide for sustainable levels of car parking and car storage in residential schemes in accordance with development plan car parking standards (see Appendix 5) so as to promote city centre living and reduce the requirement SMT 25 for car parking. (ii) To encourage new ways of addressing the transport needs of residents (such as car clubs and mobility hubs) to reduce the requirement for car parking. (iii) To safeguard the residential parking component in mixed- use developments.
-Repurposing of Multi-Storey Car Parks SMT 26 To support the repurposing of multi-storey car parks for alternative uses such as central mobility hubs providing high density bike parking, shared mobility services, 'last mile' delivery hubs and recreational or cultural uses.

-Expansion of the EV Charging

-SMT 27 To support the expansion of the

-increasing the provision of design

-Electric Vehicles on public land a

-partnership with the ESB and oth

-support the Dublin Regional EV
+SMT25 To manage on-street car parking to serve the needs of the city alongside the needs of residents, visitors, businesses, kerbside activity and accessible parking requirements, and to facilitate the re-organisation and loss of spaces to serve sustainable development targets such as in relation to, sustainable transport provision, greening initiatives, sustainable urban drainage, access to new developments, or public realm improvements.

+It is the Policy of Dublin City Council: SMT26 Commuter, Shopping, Business and Leisure Parking To discourage commuter parking and to ensure adequate but not excessive parking provision for short-term shopping, business and leisure uses.
+SMT27 Car Parking in Residential and Mixed Use Developments (i) To provide for sustainable levels of car parking and car storage in residential schemes in accordance with development plan car parking standards (see Appendix 5) so as to promote city centre living and reduce the requirement for car parking. (ii) To encourage new ways of addressing the transport needs of residents (such as car clubs and mobility hubs) to reduce the requirement for car parking. (iii) To safeguard the residential parking component in mixed-use developments.
+SMT28 Repurposing of Multi-Storey Car Parks To support the repurposing of multi-storey car parks for alternative uses such as central mobility hubs providing high density bike parking, shared mobility services, 'last mile' delivery hubs and recreational or cultural uses.
+SMT29 Expansion of the EV Charging Network To support the expansion of the EV charging network by increasing the provision of designated charging facilities for Electric Vehicles on public land and private developments in partnership with the ESB and other relevant stakeholders; and to support the Dublin Regional EV Parking Strategy.

-is an O bjective of Dublin City Council:
+It is an Objective of Dublin City Council:

-Elimination of 'Free' On-Stre
+Elimination of 'Free' On-Street Parking

-To progressively eliminate all 'f

-both within the canals and in a

-MTO19 is evidence of 'all day' commut

-imposition of appropriate park

-permit parking, pay and display

-new cycle parking, public realr

-Control Supply and Price of

-MTO20 To control the supply and price in the city in order to achieve s

-policy objectives and encourage

-Feasibility Study of Resident

-Parking Provision

-To carry out a feasibility study

-мто21 residential car parking provisio

-villages and review the implem

-management strategies in area

-and practicable.

-Surface Parking in the City

-To work with other public bod

-MTO22

-and to support the proposal to

-front of Leinster House.
+SMT023 To progressively eliminate all 'free' on-street parking, both within the canals and in adjacent areas where there is evidence of 'all day' commuter parking, through the imposition of appropriate parking controls, including resident permit parking, pay and display parking, or by the provision of new cycle parking, public realm or greening.

+It is an Objective of Dublin City Council: SMTO24 Control Supply and Price of Public Parking To control the supply and price of public and permit parking in the city in order to achieve sustainable transportation policy objectives and encourage modal shift.
+SMTO25 Feasibility Study of Residential and Non-Residential Car Parking Provision To carry out a feasibility study of the residential and non-residential car parking provision across the city and urban villages and review the implementation of parking demand management strategies in areas where deemed appropriate and practicable.
+SMTO26 Surface Parking in the City To work with other public bodies to examine opportunities to repurpose surface parking throughout the city for greening and to support the proposal to re-establish the park at the front of Leinster House.

-8.5.9 Street/Road, Bridge and Tunnel Infrastructure
+8.5.8 Street/Road, Bridge and Tunnel Infrastructure